MNelis/RaspberryPi/README.md

 - Done!

 ### Starting the client application
-Make sure the Pi started and you are connected to its ad-hac wifi network 'NedapUniverisityMN'.
+Make sure the Pi started and you are connected to its ad-hac wifi network `NedapUniverisityMN`.
 - Open command prompt at the location of the `ClientApplication.jar`-file.
 - Enter `java -jar ClientApplication.jar`